 Daemonelix (corkscrew Paleocastor burrows) |

 The most interesting remnants at Agate Fossil Beds are the mysterious spiral corkscrews found in the cliffs.
 Named ‘Daemonelix’ or Devil’s Corkscrews by their discoverer Erwin Barbour, they were originally thought to be fossils of large taproots.
 But in 1904, scientists found small rodent skeletons in the corkscrew and it was determined that an ancient beaver known as Paleocastor dug these 8 ft tall spiral entries to its burrow.
 The corkscrew shape kept flood waters out of the bottom chamber, and helped keep consistent temperature and humidity.
+There are a few really well preserved examples along the trail, and it was interesting trying to spot them in the cliffs.

 The grand views at Agate Fossil Beds |